 - Build the capacity of local communities to understand and address problem gambling.

-- Raise awareness and provide advocacy to the general public related to mental health promotion and substance abuse prevention, treatment and recovery.
+- Raise awareness and provide advocacy to the general public related to mental health promotion, suicide prevention and response, and substance abuse prevention, treatment and recovery.

 - Leverage funds to support prevention, treatment and recovery activities across each region.